felop/felop/README.md

 ### Hi there 👋

-- 🔭 i'm currently working on the [superfridge](https://github.com/felop/superfridge) algorithm,
+-  🎛 i'm currently working on this repo : [superfridge](https://github.com/felop/superfridge),